-Like any company, New Nordic is exposed to a variety of risks.
-Investors should be aware of the kind of risks New Nordic are facing.
-New Nordic a business operating internationally in a changing world, in highly dynamic, high growth health and beauty markets.
-New Nordic must be observant of any changes that create risks and opportunities on a daily basis.
+New Nordic is a business operating internationally in a changing world, in highly dynamic, high growth health and beauty markets.
 In order to ensure the sustainability of its development and the achievement of its objectives, New Nordic strives to anticipate and manage the risks to which it is exposed in its different areas of activity.

-Risk management is key to a successful business.
 Risk management consists of identifying, assessing and controlling risks that may affect the smooth running of the Company.
 At New Nordic, it is understood that poor risk management can result in a deteriorating business.
-But New Nordic, also understand that lack of taking new risks will not bring the return that shareholders expect.
-New Nordic’s business is expected to grow.
-The Company’s sales are expected to grow and growing sales with a disciplined business organisation will bring growth in earnings per share, which is key for investor’s valuation of New Nordic as a business to invest in.
-Growth is not only rewarding for investors it is also rewarding for employees to work in a growing company and it is rewarding for both suppliers and distributors to work with a growing prosperous company.
-But there is no growth without taking new risks.
-Allocating money and human resources to secure growth implies taking new and more risks.
-New business of any kind implies increased risks, and this risk has to be dealt with Ad Hoc on at the highest level in the organization, at the board of directors and the executive management.
+New Nordic’s sales are expected to grow and the Company can not grow without taking new risks.
+New business of any kind implies increased risks, and these risks has to be dealt with Ad Hoc on at the highest level in the organization, at the board of directors and the executive management.

 There are other risk and opportunity factors that occurs in the changing environment in which New Nordic operate.
 The external risk factors are also dealt with on an ongoing basis.
 Such risks can occur suddenly, or they can develop slowly without anybody noticing them.
 Covid-19 is a god example of a major change in external factors.
 Changes in consumer behavior like increasing preference for vegan products and sustainable brands are other examples.
 Changes in import taxation, regulatory requirements, marketing laws etc are yet other examples.
 These more and more dynamic risk factors are increasingly becoming a part of the daily work.